-Most online reviews fail to yield much information of practical value.
-Once in a while, you’ll see a pattern of reporting what appears to be legitimately poor service or quality, but usually I’m just perusing Yelp to laugh at pretentious douchebags complaining that a Thai restaurant isn’t “authentic” enough.
-(The “authenticity” complaint is almost always from a guy who very badly wants the world to know that he has been to Thailand and he desperately wishes to have his experience validated and his expertise deferred to,)
+Most online reviews fail to yield much practical information.
+Once in a while, you’ll see a pattern that appears to document legitimately poor service or quality, but usually I’m just perusing Yelp to laugh at pretentious douchebags complaining that some Thai restaurant isn’t “authentic” enough.
+(We get it Andrew, you’ve been to Thailand.)

 Warning!
 These crickets are not in any container other than the outside box!

 I now have a cricket infestation of my entire house because, assuming as any normal person would that they would be contained in some kind of critter container.

 I cut open the outside box and HUNDREDS of crickets jumped out, on me, into my bedroom & the entire house.
 They are in my underwear drawer, closet, and crawling on my toothbrush.
 My roommate is always screaming.
 They drown in our coffee, eat my bread, and are on every wall, and scare the crap out of me by jumping on me while watching scary movies.

 Why is there no warning or at least logical packaging?

 I don’t know what to do, I don’t want to spray the entire house with insecticide (which the seller should pay for if I did), other than borrow a hundred lizards.

 I just hope they don’t breed.